yorkshire-and-humber-care-record/fhir-fix/docs/user-guide.md

 - **fixId** - Meaningful, string rather than a guid. it will be some text provided by the user. eg "IW-PROFILE-ALIGN-20220718"

 - **plugin** - Optional plugin file name.
 Use if there is a need to run multiple data fix jobs for the same resource type on different schedules.
 If not provided plugin scripts will be identified by resource type.
 For example, if resource type is Patient, then plugin will be Patient.js unless this field is set.
+- **interaction** - mandatory field to denote the intended action for the job to perform, it is limited to values of ‘delete’ and 'update'.

 Following is the example of simple job object